 The first AP pilot program began in 1952 with courses in 11 different subjects.
 In the school year of 1955-56, the College Board took over the administration of the program, and it was officially named the College Board Advanced Placement Program.
 In the 1960s, the College Board expanded the mission of the program to include teacher training for AP classes; many teachers responded well to this and felt it was a step forward for their careers.

-In the next couple of decades, more and more high schools began adding AP classes to their curriculum (over 5,000 schools by 1980).
-The College Board also added other parts to the AP program to help teachers standardize curriculum across grade levels and prepare younger students to take on high school and college, including Pre-AP and AP Vertical Teams.
+In the next couple of decades, more and more high schools began adding AP classes to their curricula (over 5,000 schools by 1980).
+The College Board also added other parts to the AP program to help teachers standardize curricula across grade levels and prepare younger students to take on high school and college, including Pre-AP and AP Vertical Teams.

 Now, AP courses and exams are considered to be the highest standard of secondary school education by most colleges.
-Students can generally earn college credit by scoring 3s, 4s, or 5s on the exams, though the exact requirements vary by school.
+Students can generally earn college credit by scoring a 3, 4, or 5 on the exams, though the exact requirements vary by school.